thisisevilevil/evilevil365/_posts/2024-12-31-Top10-Reasons-CloudNative.md

 I know a lot of old-time SCCM folks really like playing around with this, they dream about it at night (I know because I use to be one of them..), but this is so time consuming.
 I know some tools exists out there to make it a lot easier, but it doesn't change the fact this process is so bloated, old school and super unnecessary with the tools at our disposal today.
 If we are fully cloud native we will utilize autopilot to re-use the OEM Image out of the box, thus eliminating the need for manual imaging and driver pack management every time there is a new update or a new model of laptop/desktop we need to deploy.

-## 6. Hiring IT Administrators is suddenly much simpler
+## 6. Hiring IT Staff is suddenly much simpler

 Hiring new people to manage your devices never got simpler, as you dont have to spend a long time teaching them about your +20 year old Active Directory and SCCM Infrastructure.
 I have seen this so many times, new-hires starts at company, gets completely lots in all the legacy group policies and after they got lost in the active directory they take a look at the SCCM infrastructure, with +10000 SCCM Collections and with the strangest SCCM Collection queries you can imagine.
 Eliminating the need to teach a new-hire about AD and SCCM and only about Intune makes it so much easier (and faster!) to onboard new people to your setup.